CartoDB/carto-vl/docs/guides/08-animate-your-visualizations.md

 ## Animated visualizations
 With CARTO VL you can make animated maps of points, lines and polygons using the [`animation`](/developers/carto-vl/reference/#cartoexpressionsanimation) expression.
-In this guide, you will learn how to make animated maps that tell a story by gaining a bette`r understanding of how to adjust animation parameters based on the type of data you are mapping.
+In this guide, you will learn how to make animated maps that tell a story by gaining a better understanding of how to adjust animation parameters based on the type of data you are mapping.

 <div class="example-map">
     <iframe